 The Council's only related company is Ipswich Buses Limited.
-At 31 March 2013, all the allotted called up ordinary share capital of the Company was owned by the Council.
+At 31 March 2014 all the allotted called up ordinary share capital of the Company was owned by the Council.
 The Council therefore has a controlling influence.

-The Council has no commitment to meet accumulated deficits or losses of Ipswich Buses Limited.

-The Council has two types of investment in Ipswich Buses Limited and the values of these investments are shown below:
+The Council has no commitment to meet accumulated deficits and losses of Ipswich Buses Limited.
+The Council has two types of investment in Ipswich Buses and the values of these investments are shown below:

-31 March 2012 31 March 2013
+31 March 2013 31 March 2014

 £000's £000's

-12 Shares -
+- Shares -

 252 Debenture 252

-264 252
+252 252

-Note D22 Contingent Liabilities
+Contingent Liabilities

-At 31 March 2013, the Council had no material Contingent Liabilities.
+At 31 March 2014, the Council had no material Contingent Liabilities.

-In order to ensure that in future, employees whose work is of equal value will receive equal pay, the Council is nearing the implementation of an extensive job evaluation exercise, in line with the 1997 Single Status agreement between the National Joint Council and trade unions.
+In order to ensure that in future, employees whose work is of equal value will receive equal pay, the Council is implementing from 1 April 2014 an extensive job evaluation exercise, in line with the 1997 Single Status agreement between the National Joint Council and trade unions.
 The Council has made provision in its Medium Term Financial Plan for the introduction of Single Status, which the Council believes will further reduce its risk of equal pay claims.
 Any successful equal pay claims would be funded from the Council's reserves.

-Note D23 Contingent Assets
+Contingent Assets

-At 31 March 2013, the Council had no material Contingent Assets.
+At 31 March 2014, the Council had no material Contingent Assets.

-Note D24 Pensions
+Pensions